mysamyr/shario/README.md

 ## TODOs

-- add textarea input for sharing
+- add 'copy from textarea' button
+- add possibility to rename files as they are now `{ID}.ext`